 Users of screen readers and other assistive technologies need information about the behavior and purpose of controls on your web page.
 Native HTML controls like buttons and radio groups come with that information built in.
 For custom controls you create, however, you must provide the information with ARIA roles and attributes.
 (Learn more in the Introduction to ARIA.)

 role supports a specific subset of

-How Lighthouse finds ARIA mismatches
+How Lighthouse identifies ARIA mismatches

-aria-checked attribute is not allowed on the
+aria-checked attribute is not allowed on an element with the

-In the example above, the element is still announced as a list and
+In the example above, the element is still announced as a list, and

 How to avoid ARIA mismatches

 Refer to the WAI-ARIA role definitions.
 ARIA explicitly defines which attributes are allowed for each role.
 As long as an attribute is listed for the role you're using, you can apply it.